Transmedia artist, musician, theorist, author of books & comics.

 He continued to team up on media and journalism startup projects, such as a two year stint as acting editor-in-chief of the now defunct Rebel News, an independent news outlet he founded with several partners including Gregg Housh, unwitting Anon spokesperson, activist, podcaster, and sometimes TV consultant on shows such as House of Cards.
 (No connection to the far Right Aussie outlet that can now be found at our former URL.)

 He expanded several of the essays first published on Rebel News in 2015 into Narrative Machines: Myth, Revolution and Propaganda (Mythos Media), his first solo full-length non-fiction book.
-Although an exploratory and theoretical work (dubbed a “zeroeth edition”), it anticipated many of the themes that would become headline news during the Trump years— memetics, how our narratives define the limits of our political and personal identity, how they can be controlled, how the era of humanity may be consigned to myth just as it was defined by it.
+Although an exploratory and theoretical work (dubbed a “zeroeth edition”), it anticipated many of the themes that would become headline news during the Trump years.
+This book has come to serve as one of the primary sources of material for the Narrative Machines podcast.

 A lifelong fascination with Bowie and the relationship of artwork, fame, and persona led to MASKS: Bowie & Artists of Artifice an in-depth anthology with a mixture of established scholars and working artists including Slavoj Zizek, John Grey, Gary Lachman, former Bowie collaborator Davide De Angelis, and many others.
 It was begun shortly after Bowie died, and was released by Intellect Books UK in January 2020, distributed in the United States by University of Chicago Press.

-Tomorrow’s Forgotten Relics, an EP / demo, inspired in part by the creative process of past Bowie/Eno collaborations, composed during the Covid-19 pandemic, and described (semi-sarcastically) as “a retroprogressive non-concept album,” was released on Bandcamp September 2022, with extended digital distribution (iTunes, Spotify, YouTube Music, etc) following in the winter.
+Tomorrow’s Forgotten Relics, kicked off with a demo in 2022, inspired in part by the creative process of past Bowie/Eno collaborations was composed during the Covid-19 pandemic, and described (semi-sarcastically) as “a retroprogressive non-concept album.”

 The final version of this project is currently in the works, with live drums and new guitars to be tracked in 2024 with an intended release as TFR “lost in myth” sometime in 2025.